Geometric Assurance Suite

 1. Load your model in the starter notebook — Click Launch Gemma 4 Starter Notebook below.
 The notebook imports any HuggingFace model via AutoModelForCausalLM.from_pretrained("your/model-id"), attaches activation hooks, and computes hidden-state eigenvalues automatically.

-3. Interpret your numbers — Use the Foundational Methods cards below to decode what your k-value and r-statistic mean.
+3. Interpret your numbers — Use the Foundational Methods card below to interpret your r-statistic.
 For production-grade hidden-state and eigenvalue analysis, follow the links in the Deeper Analysis section.

 Launch Gemma 4 Starter Notebook